focusnet/focus-app-android/README.md

 - getSupportedLanguages() -> from properties?
 - FocusInternalException:  FIXME probably bad practice.
 We should keep the original exception.
 - Translate to DE
+- ToolbarEnabledActiity and child:  FIXME toolbar???
+FIXME replace all actionBar with toolbar. should work. to be tested.